Mirantis/bootc-mke3/docs/provisioning.md

 # Provisioning

-Provisioning is the process of preparing a cluster of MKEx compute nodes in a network cluster that can support the Mirantis products.
+Provisioning is the process of preparing a cluster of `bootc-mke3` compute nodes in a network cluster that can support the Mirantis products.

 # Components of the cluster